Let’s talk some more about hips…

 There are two main types of FAI, known as cam and pincer.
 Effectively, a cam defect is a badly-shaped ball (on X-ray you’ll see a bump instead of a hollow where the head of the femur transitions into the neck) and a pincer defect is an overgrown socket, where the bone of the socket covers too much of the ball.
 Either way, if you have too much bone in your hip, then it doesn’t leave enough space for cartilage.

 Functional problems in the hip

 As we’ve discussed over the past few months, muscle imbalance is very common.
 This can be due to injury (pain and dysfunction leading to overworked movers and inhibited stabilisers), to habitual poor posture (muscles on one side of the body becoming short and tight, with those on the other side becoming long and weak), to dodgy sporting technique, poor balance or loss of strength (all of which can lead to compensation patterns).

-In other words, if you have too much bone in your hip, and movement patterns that aren’t optimally controlled, and you like to use your hip hard and repeatedly, especially at the end of range (for example, you play sports or lift weights regularly) then eventually your luck may run out, and you may damage the labrum or start feeling pain in the joint cartilage or capsule – and in the longer term, this can lead to early onset arthritis.
+In other words, if you have too much bone in your hip, and movement patterns that aren’t optimally controlled, and you like to use your hip hard and repeatedly, especially at the end of range (for example, you play sports or lift weights regularly) then eventually your luck may run out, and you may develop hip impingement.
+This can cause damage to the labrum or lead to you starting to feel pain in the joint cartilage or capsule – and in the longer term, this can lead to early onset arthritis.